• Skip to content

 And reward charts can help you to focus on the positives in your child’s behaviour.
 This might be helpful if you sometimes feel frustrated by your child’s behaviour and pay more attention to their challenging behaviour.

-Setting up reward charts that work well: steps
+How to make reward charts work well: tips

 Clear and positive descriptions make the behaviour more likely.
 For example, ‘Pick up all the toys from your bedroom floor’ is clearer than ‘Tidy your bedroom’.
 And ‘Put dirty clothes in the laundry basket’ is more positive than ‘Don’t leave your dirty clothes on the floor’.